MakenzieRoberts/S3_Data-Structures_Sprint1/README.md

    });
    ```

-2. Navigate to the main project folder using the command:
+2. To navigate to the main project folder, open the terminal and enter the command:

    ```
    cd sprint
    ```

 3. Next, install dependencies.
-In your terminal, enter the command:
+Enter the command:

    ```
    npm install